Best Short-Term Health Insurance for Freelancers

 How Long Can You Be Insured on a Short-Term Health Insurance Policy?

-As of 2019, you may purchase a short-term health insurance plan that lasts up to 12 months.
-You may also be offered the option to extend the plan for up to 36 months.
-The criteria vary by state, check locally to understand the details and conditions for your plan.
+You may purchase a short-term health insurance plan that lasts up to 12 months.
+You may also be offered the option to extend the plan.
+Different insurers will offer different options, check locally to understand the details and conditions for your plan.